Dressing the Mother of the Bride – Tips for Deciding what Color to Wear

 The most often asked question asked by a Mother of the Brides is “what color should the mother of the bride wear?”
 Choosing the right color is stressful and scary.

-Many things need to be taken into consideration such as the time of year, the formality of the event, how the color photographs, the color of the bridesmaids’ dresses and the color of the wedding flowers, not to mention what looks good on you.
+Many things need to be taken into consideration such as the time of year, the formality of the event, how the color of photographs, the color of the bridesmaids’ dresses, and the color of the wedding flowers, not to mention what looks good on you.
 How can you be sure that you are choosing the right color?

 Here are five tips for deciding what color to wear when you are Mother of the Bride:

 One option is to wear a mother-of-the-bride dress in the same general color family as the bridesmaids.
 This is a classy way to coordinate, but still, be a little different.
 For example, if the bridesmaids are in lavender, the Mother of the Bride is in eggplant.

 Another idea is to choose a Mother of the Bride dress in a color that is directly opposite on the color wheel to the bridesmaids’ dresses.

 You’ll stand out, but the bridesmaids will still look great next to you in pictures.
 For example, the bridesmaids might be in orange and the Mother of the Bride in blue.

 Most women ask, “What color does the mother of the bride wear?”
 They’re wondering about a single color.
 But you can wear multiple colors by choosing a pattern.
 If this is your choice, then wear a patterned Mother of the Bride dress with a color in it that echoes the bridal colors.
 This adds some personality to the bridal party and pictures.
 For instance, if the bridesmaids wear pink, the mother of the bride can be in a pink and green watercolor wash.

 When in doubt, neutrals go with everything!
 Just be careful to get a more saturated color, so it doesn’t wash you out.
 For example, if the bridesmaids are in Chartreuse with magenta sashes and fuchsia bouquets, the Mother of the Bride can still wear a dark, silvery-gray.